TeeshynaJ/Customer-Behaviour-and-Churn-Analysis/README.md

 # Customer-Behaviour-and-Churn-Analysis

-Customer Behaviour and Churn Analytics: Predictive Insights and Dashboard Reporting for Strategic Retention
+##Customer Behaviour and Churn Analytics: Predictive Insights and Dashboard Reporting for Strategic Retention

-As we know, it is much more expensive to sign in a new client than keeping an existing one.
-It is advantageous for banks to know what leads a client towards the decision to leave the company.
-Churn prevention allows companies to develop loyalty programs and retention campaigns to keep as many customers as possible.
+This project focuses on understanding customer churn in the banking sector.
+Since acquiring new clients is significantly more costly than retaining existing ones, it is essential for banks to identify the factors that influence customers’ decisions to leave.
+By uncovering these drivers, banks can design effective loyalty programs and retention strategies to minimize churn and improve customer lifetime value.

 Check out the original dataset on Kaggle: [Customer Churn Dataset](https://www.kaggle.com/datasets/radheshyamkollipara/bank-customer-churn)

+## Data Cleaning Steps

+- Removed duplicates based on `CustomerId`
+- Handled missing values for key columns
+- Standardised categorical data entries
+- Removed outliers in numerical fields
+- Dropped irrelevant columns like `RowNumber` and `Surname`